Is It Possible to Play Games on Your Phone Although Flying?

 From Takeoff to Touchdown: The Saga of the In-Flight Gamer’s Battery Life

-🔋 Battery-Saving Tips:
+🔋 Battery-Saving Maxims:

 ✔ Lower screen brightness – A dimmer screen conserves energy.